 Cxemcast 049 – KiK

-Which instruments did you use for live recording?
-What idea and aesthetics were the basis for recording?
+Which instruments did you use for this live?
+What kind of aesthetics did you build the recording on?

-We have a studio, which we all have been putting together for a long time and still modernizing it, always changing something and adding new instruments.
-For example, I have been collecting Soviet synthesizers and various devices since school.
-Of course, not each one of them fits in: if I don’t use something for a couple of years, I switch it to another device, thus the closet accommodates approximately the same amount of technical equipment as the studio does.
+We have a studio which we have been putting together for a long time.
+We still add new instruments sometimes or change something in the studio.
+I have been collecting Soviet synthesizers and other devices since high school.
+Not every piece of equipment fits in, and if I don’t use something for a couple of years, I switch it for another device.
+Therefore, the closet accommodates approximately the same amount of equipment as the studio does.

-We have been collaborating with Pavel for almost 15 years with some interruptions; 10 years were dedicated to electronic aesthetics.
-But there is no difference whether we’re playing guitars or synthesizers; the main thing is the presence or absence of some pulse between us.
-A year ago, we recorded everything on tape or reel recorder and then cut pieces afterwards.
-There was a compilation, released on NYH label, but lots of material was lost because of the incorrect recording process, so we switched to 16-channel controller recording (our friend has just given us an old G4), so we still can edit the material.
+We have been collaborating with Pavel for almost 15 years with some interruptions, and we’ve dedicated last 10 years to electronic aesthetics.
+It doesn’t matter, though, whether we’re playing guitars or synthesizers.
+The main thing is if there’s a pulse beating between us.
+A year ago we would record everything on tape and cut it afterwards.
+There was a compilation released on NYH label, but a lot of material was lost because of incorrect recording process.
+Thus, we had to switch to 16-channel recording.
+A friend gave us an old G4 mixing desk so that we could record and edit material properly.

-Do you think you can manage to create the same material with the digital means instead of the analog?
+Do you think you could manage to create the same material without analog gear?

-I do think so.
-It's more a matter of preference.
-We used to play only on computers during some time– it didn’t hurt the music that much.
-However, while working with software, it is necessary to maximally expand the frames of internal self-restraints due to a variety of expressive means.
+Yes, I do think so.
+Analog is a matter of preference.
+We used to perform on computers as well, and it didn’t hurt the music that much.
+However, if you work with software, you need to expand the frames of internal self-restraints as much as you can — the variety of expressive means is huge.

 How did you meet Pavel?

-Kursk independent scene has been actively forming in the 90’s and Pavel’s music was one of its milestones, it was just impossible for us not to meet.
-In 1996, I presented my project programmed for Spectrum ZX in the club, where Pavel was working.
-We made friends and eventually began playing together.
+Kursk independent music scene has been actively forming in the ’90s, and Pavel was one of its key figures.
+It was impossible for us not to meet.
+In 1996, I presented my project, programmed using a Spectrum ZX, in a club where Pavel was working at that time.
+We became friends and eventually started playing together.